exec-helper/source/README.md

 - Searches for a suitable configuration in its parent folders.
 - Fast to type using the `eh` alias
 - Easy to find and/or list available commands using the `--help` option.
+- Easy extensible with your own, first-class citizen, plugins.

 # Simple example
 This is a simple illustration of the concept behind exec-helper.
 More extensive information and examples can be found in the _.exec-helper_ configuration file for this repository and in the [documentation](http://bverhagen.gitlab.io/exec-helper/docs/html/index.html).